St. Niklaus, Switzerland

-See Saint Nicholas (disambiguation) for disambiguation.

 St. Niklaus (Saint-Nicolas) is a village and a municipality in the Mattertal, part of the district of Visp in the canton of Valais in Switzerland.

 History

 St. Niklaus is first mentioned in 1233 as chousun.
 In 1272 it was mentioned as ecclesia Sancti Nicholai de Chouson, Gebreitun de Gazun, 1388 in villa sti nicolai de chosun, niu a fr Saint-Nicolas.

 Mountain guide dynasty

 St. Niklaus is home to a famous mountain guide dynasty.
 It was founded in the mid-19th century by: